About

 Pushing the Frontiers of Inclusive STEM Education

-STEM education is an important gatekeeper for individual educational attainment and economic success as well as for national innovation and competition.
+STEM education is an important gatekeeper for individual educational attainment and economic success, as well as for national innovation and competition.
 Unfortunately, access to high-quality STEM education remains unevenly distributed.

 Our approach integrates a holistic learning framework, featuring the RISE principles (Nasir et al., 2021), into a model for postdoctoral training that prepares the next generation of STEM education researchers.